 How to Claim It?

-Requests for assistance in modifying an apartment should be submitted before changes / renovations / adjustments are made, except in cases where the social worker of the Institute of Health, in coordination with the occupational therapist, recommend changes and confirm that they were carried out according to the recommendations.
+- Requests for assistance in modifying an apartment should be submitted before changes / renovations / adjustments are made.

 Submitting a Request

 - Residents of public housing must submit requests directly to the Ministry of Construction and Housing.
 No proof of income is required.
 The recommendation letter for modifications will be sent directly from the occupational therapist to the housing company.

 - In all other cases requests should go through the person's family doctor in his/her health fund (Kupat Cholim).
 The family doctor will send a request to the appropriate branch in the health fund that will arrange a home visit to the applicant's home by a therapist or rehabilitation worker.

 - In special cases where the modifications must be completed quickly, the applicant should contact the Ministry of Health's social worker who will assess the case and get approval in coordination with the Housing Ministry.

 - The requests will be sent by a social worker in the Ministry of Health's chronic illness department to the Housing Ministry to complete the process.